Jun 29, 2020

 3. Offer fruitful deals

-This is the all-time-winning strategy, customers love deals and can easily fall for these baits.
-As long as your offer is enticing, your ex-customers will not pass up the opportunity.
+This is the all-time-winning strategy, since let's admit it, we all love deals.
+So as long as your offer is enticing, your ex-customers will be likely to accept the opportunity.
 Below are some common deal models:

 - Competitions: free entry to a giant prize giveaway on a purchase or re-subscription